-All visitors, guests, and occupants are required to follow all rules and regulations.
-Special permission is required to keep a pet in the Park, and must be obtained from Park management prior to bringing a pet into the any portion of a Park.
+All visitors, guests, and occupants\, tenants, and residents\ are required to follow all rules and regulations.
+Special permission is required to keep a pet in the Park, and must be obtained from Park mManagement prior to bringing a pet into the any portion of Redwood Harbor Village areas.a Park.

-A) General.
+- A) General.
 Only indoor, domestic companion animals will be considered (e.g. dogs, cats, fish or birds).
-Exotic animals and farm animals are specifically

-- prohibited.
-If approved, up to two dogs or two cats or two birds, and up to one aquarium per recreational vehicle or tent site. - B) Limitations.
-The Park reserves the right to require additional documentation of good behavior for dogs over 50 pounds or dogs resembling those typically referred to as an "aggressive breed."
-Park management reserves the right to deny permission if a pet would pose a health or safety threat to other pets or occupants. - C) Care And Control.
-Pets are not allowed in Park buildings.
+Exotic animals and farm animals are specifically prohibited.
+If approved, up to two dogs or two cats or two birds, and up to one aquarium per RVrecreational vehicle or tent site. - B) Limitations.
+The Park reserves the right to require additional documentation of good behavior for dogs over 50 pounds or dogs resembling those typically referred to as an "aggressive breed", (e.g. Pit Bulls, Rottweilers, Chow Chows, Doberman Pinschers, etc).
+Park mManagement reserves the right to deny permission if a pet would pose a health or safety threat to other pets or occupantsResidents. - C) Care And Control.
+Pets are not allowed in public Park buildings.
 All dogs must be on leash when not inside the recreational vehicle.
 All pets are to be kept inside at night and pets can never be left unattended.
-Animal Control may impound any pets running loose and unattended in a Park.
+Animal Control may impound any pets running loose and unattended in the a Park.
 Pet owners will be solely responsible for any impound, licensing, or other associated fees. - D) Restrictions.
 Pets may not cause any disturbance that might annoy neighbors, such as barking, growling, biting, or running at large.
-Pets may not cause damage to other occupants' site, including flowerbeds, shrubs, valuables, etc. Pet owners will be solely responsible for any such damage. - E) Housing.
+Pets may not cause damage to other tenants' occupants' site, including flowerbeds, shrubs, valuables, etc. Pet owners will be solely responsible for any such damage. - E) Housing.
 No exterior pet housing, such as a barricade or permanent structure, is permitted in the Park.
 Small temporary pet pens may be used as long as they are stowed inside when not in use. - F) Stray Animals.
-Stray animals should be reported to Park management, and the feeding of such animals is strictly prohibited. - G) Tethering.
+Stray animals should be reported to Park mean and an empty and the mean and the feeding of such animals is strictly prohibited.

+- G) Tethering.
 In accordance with State law, pets may not be tethered outside without direct supervision of an adult owner or other responsible adult.
 Even with supervision, pets may never be tethered for longer than three (3) hours in any 24-hour period, and must always have access to water and shelter. - H) Scoop Law.
-Pet owners must immediately pick up after their pets. - I) Breeding Restrictions.
+Pet owners must immediately pick up after their pets. - Breeding Restrictions.
 Pet owners are not allowed to breed their pets on Park Property. - J) Violations.
-Any violation of the above rules may result in termination of occupancy. - K) Exceptions.
-Park management reserves the right to make exceptions to these rules on a case-by-case basis.
+Any violation of the above rules may result in termination of tenancyoccupancy. - K) Exceptions.
+Park m Management reserves the right to make exceptions to these rules on a case-by-case basis.